Product Photography DIY Lighting – Fast & Effective Lightbox

 In this How To Guide we show you exactly how you can setup fantastic portrait lights with items already lying around the home.
 The portrait light is extremely popular with fashion and product photographers due to its unique lighting effects.

-Usually these types of light are pretty expensive.
+Usually these types of photography apparatus are pretty expensive.
 Most basic sets retail around $100 or more.
 So we decided to create a ‘slightly’ cheaper version.

 So what do we need to create product photography DIY lighting?